ManavMehta-Official/Knights-and-Knaves/README.md

 # Knights-and-Knaves
-AI for riddle solving and Logic
+AI for riddle solving and Logic.